Spacial/csstuff/README.md

 - [diffsvg](https://github.com/jrsmith3/diffsvg): A diff tool for SVG files.
 - [Graphics Programming Projects](http://graphicscodex.com/projects/projects/index.html)
 - [What Color Is This?](https://multithreaded.stitchfix.com/blog/2020/09/02/what-color-is-this/) [Part 2](https://multithreaded.stitchfix.com/blog/2020/10/13/what-color-is-this-part-2/)
+- [Open Source Design](https://opensourcedesign.net/): We are a community of designers and developers pushing more open design processes and improving the user experience and interface design of open source software.

 ### CG Articles